DavidHerzogTU-Berlin/ycsbAstyanax/README.md

     cd ycsbAstyanax
     mvn clean package
     ```

+2. Build the modified Astyanax-Build and replace the .jars in the maven repository:

+    ```sh
+    cd astyanaxToBuild/
+    bash beforeGradle.sh
+    ```

-2. Set up a database to benchmark.
+3. Set up a database to benchmark.
 There is a README file under each binding
    directory.

-3. Run YCSB command.
+4. Run YCSB command.

     ```sh
     bin/ycsb load astyanax-1 -P workloads/workloada